aws-amplify/docs/cli-toolchain/graphql.md

 ### @versioned

 The `@versioned` directive adds object versioning and conflict resolution to a type.
+Do not use this directive when leveraging DataStore as the conflict detection and resolution features are automatically handled inside AppSync and are incompatible with the `@versioned` directive.

 #### Definition